What is a Counselor?

 The following are various types of counselors.
 Click on each type to learn what they do.

-- is an individual trained to aid people with their career choice
+A career counselor is trained to help people with their career choice decisions.

-- is someone who acts on behalf of a debtor to negotiate with creditors to resolve debt that is beyond a debtor's ability to pay
+A credit counselor acts on behalf of a debtor to negotiate with creditors, in order to resolve debt that is beyond a debtor's ability to pay.

 Drug & Alcohol Counselor

-- is a trained professional who works with addicts to help them better understand and overcome their addictions
+A drug and alcohol counselor is a trained professional who works with addicts to help them better understand and overcome their addictions.

-- helps individuals cope with the effects of their disabilities as they relate to independent living
+A rehabilitation counselor helps individuals cope with how their disabilities have affected them as they relate to independent living.

 Mental Health Counselor

-- helps people manage or overcome mental and emotional disorders and problems with their family and relationships
+A mental health counselor helps people manage or overcome mental and emotional disorders and issues with their family and relationships.

-- helps students develop social skills and succeed in school
+A school counselor helps students develop social skills in order to succeed in school.

-- is someone who helps couples that would like advice, or who are experiencing issues that need to be resolved
+A marriage therapist helps couples who are experiencing marital issues that need to be resolved.

-- is a healthcare professional who has specialized training in medical genetics and counseling, and helps individuals understand the ways genetics can affect life
+A genetic counselor has specialized training in medical genetics and counseling, and helps individuals understand the ways genetics can affect life.

 What is the workplace of a Counselor like?